 Each pixel of the central area of the picture provides information about a part of Obama's head, and one could say that each pixel r' refers to a part d' of Obama's head.
 But by definition subparts of a pixel r' do not reflect properties of subparts of d' because they are below the resolution of the picture.

+30 Work in progress by Gabe Greenberg discusses related notions.

 As a result, one can extrapolate what subparts of a pixel refer to, but this is not given by the mode of representation.
-Thus the restriction to the resolution of r in (38) can be explained in terms of the

-31 Work in progress by Gabe Greenberg discusses related notions.

-'atoms' of the iconic representations, i.e. the minimal parts of the iconic representation that can be taken to have a denotation.
+Thus the restriction to the resolution of r in (38) can be explained in terms of the 'atoms' of the iconic representations, i.e. the minimal parts of the iconic representation that can be taken to have a denotation.

-(ii) Our second challenge is to explain why the condition that works at the vertices of the plural representation fails for the middle of row of unpunctuated repetitions.
+(ii) Our second challenge is to explain why the condition that works at the vertices of the plural representation fails for the middle of a row of unpunctuated repetitions.
 This is a harder puzzle to solve because it requires a deeper understanding of iconic semantics than we currently have.

 One possible line of analysis is that unpunctuated repetitions offer lower resolution for the interior of objects than for their edges and vertices, presumably for reasons that have to do with properties of human perception.
 The image of Obama in (40) is recognizable although little information is provided about entire parts of the face; what matters is that the edges are represented, presumably because we pay greater attention to those than to non-edges.
 On this view, then, edges and vertices of the representation of an object are perceived with greater resolution than intermediate parts.
-(This line of analysis should in the end be integrated with work on object perception, for which edges are known to play a prominent role.32)
+(This line of analysis should in the end be integrated with work on object perception, for which edges are known to play a prominent role.31)